agastyavinchhi/Evaluation-of-Large-Language-Models-for-Pumas-and-Pharmacometrics/README.md

-This repository has a PDF version of the poster presented in the American Conference on Pharmecometrics (2024).
+This repository has a PDF version of the poster presented in the American Conference on Pharmacometrics (2024).